dancankimutai/minicash-app/README.md

 -   [Typescript](https://www.typescriptlang.org/)
 ## Celo Composer

 The easiest way to start with Celo Composer is using `@celo/celo-composer`.
-This CLI tool lets you quickly start building dApps on Celo for multiple frameworks, including React (with either react-celo or rainbowkit-celo), React Native (w/o Expo), Flutter, and Angular.In our case, we will work with react, specifically NextJS.
+This CLI tool lets you quickly start building dApps on Celo for multiple frameworks, including React (with either react-celo or rainbowkit-celo), React Native (w/o Expo), Flutter, and Angular.
+In our case, we will work with React, specifically NextJS.
 ## Bootstrap the Application
 Bootstrap the application using this Celo Composer command.